3 Stoic Ways To Make Bold Choices (When Fear Holds You Back)

 Diana Nyad Story

 In 2013, Diana Nyad attempted her fifth swim from Cuba to Florida.
 She was 64 years old.
-Four previous tries had failed due to jellyfish stings, asthma attacks, and storms.
+Four previous tries had failed due to jellyfish stings, asthma episodes, and storms.

-Nyad focused on what she could control.
-She trained her body to withstand cold water for longer periods.
-She assembled a support team with shark experts and navigation specialists.
-And got them to develop a special mask to prevent jellyfish stings.
+Nyad trained herself to withstand cold water for longer periods.
+She had a support team of marine life experts design a special mask to prevent jellyfish stings.

 Stoics believe that obstacles are temporary, expected, and nature-given.
 So they embrace the challenge, adapt themselves, and grow stronger out of the experience.